drnightshadow/Termux-zsh/README.md

 > - #### You can download **[F-Droid](https://f-droid.org/)** app and get both apps (recomended for updates) **[here](https://f-droid.org/F-Droid.apk)**

--   First update termux package index by entering `pkg update` , you can answer `Y` to any prompts afterwards if its a clean termux install.
+-   First update termux package index by entering `pkg update && pkg upgrade` , you can answer `Y` to any prompts afterwards if its a clean termux install.
 -   Install git `pkg install git` then clone this repo and cd to dir `git clone https://github.com/drnightshadow/Termux-zsh && cd Termux-zsh`
 -   Run setup file with bash `bash setup.sh`
 -   It will ask for storage permission, give it.